jacobrobertsdev/notes-app/readme.md

 # Notes App

-A responsive web application for creating post-it style notes.
+A single-page web application for creating post-it style notes and displaying them in a grid format.

-- Create, read, update, or delete each note
+- Users can create, edit, or delete each note
 - Notes can be filtered via the search bar
 - Clear button deletes all notes on the page
-- All data persisted with local storage
+- All data is persisted with the Web Storage API

 🔗 **Live site:** [here](https://jacobrobertsdev.github.io/notes-app/)